 If the borrower defaults on the note, this section provides the lender with the right to require all outstanding loan balance (and the security as stated in Section 3) due immediately.

-This section states the borrower will be required to pay the lender’s attorney’s fees (and other legal fees) if they default on the note.
+This section states that the borrower will be required to pay the lender’s attorneys’ fees (and other legal fees) if they default on the note.
 Additionally, it says if either the lender or borrower sues the other (and wins) the losing (“non-prevailing”) party will be required to cover the costs.

 10. Waiver of Presentments

-Wavies the borrower’s right to receive notice to the items described in the condition.
+Waives the borrower’s right to receive notice for the items described in the condition.

 Establishes that even if the lender does not use a right as stated in the note, it doesn’t mean they can’t use it at another time later on.
 For example, if the lender lets the borrower make a payment a few days late without issuing them a late fee, it doesn’t mean they can’t issue a late fee if the borrower is late on a payment again.

-If, for any reason, a section (or part of a section) of the note becomes unusable or no longer “makes sense”, it doesn’t affect the validity of all of the other sections within the contract.
+If, for any reason, a section (or part of a section) of the note becomes unusable or is no longer legally binding, it doesn’t affect the validity of all of the other sections within the contract.